JournalismAI/AutomatingVisuals/README.md

 In other words, Euchre is a way to do weird things with cards.

 ## Other credits

+The general workflow for this project was pioneered by [Gannett's Jody Doherty-Cove](https://twitter.com/JodyyDC).

 This was done under the auspices of the [JournalismAI Fellowship 2022](https://www.lse.ac.uk/media-and-communications/polis/JournalismAI), with particular support from [Mattia Peretti](https://github.com/xhgMattia) and Lakshmi Sivadas.
 Euchre lessons were provided decades ago particularly by Mark Perry and Joe Finnegan.